axa-group/bauta.js/docs/api-versioning.md

 })()
 ```

-Note about the examples: there are orientative examples, if you want to use them in a real case scenario, remember that you need
+Note about the examples: these are orientative examples, if you want to use them in a real case scenario, remember that you need
 to start up the server accordingly (for instance, in `fastify` you have to listen to the plugin instance you have created and registered).